 Our operations, supply chain, contractors, suppliers, customers and other business partners are impacted by various global macroeconomic factors.
-During 2023, we continued to experience elevated levels of overall cost inflation, specifically within materials and services, and we continue to monitor the impacts stemming from increases in interest rates and volatile exchange rates driven by monetary policy decisions of central banks as well as ongoing geopolitical conflicts.
-Moreover, the healthcare industry has been impacted by a transition in the delivery, or site of service, where healthcare services are being performed and staffing shortages at healthcare facilities that could impact the demand for our products in the future.
+During 2024, we experienced a general stabilization in overall cost inflation; however, materials and labor costs remain elevated compared to historical levels.
+We continue to monitor the impacts stemming from increases in interest rates and fluctuations in exchange rates driven by monetary policy decisions of central banks as well as ongoing geopolitical conflicts and the evolving global trade landscape, characterized by newly enacted, proposed and retaliatory tariffs.
+The implementation of such trade policies and tariffs could have a material adverse impact on our business.

-In the latter part of 2023, we began to experience stabilization with respect to some of the macroeconomic and other factors discussed above, including but not limited to lower logistics and distribution cost inflation and a decrease in staffing shortages at healthcare facilities.
-In addition, we have implemented various measures designed to mitigate the future impacts of these factors impacting our business.
+We have implemented various measures designed to mitigate the future impacts of these factors impacting our business.
 Due to the dynamic nature of the macroeconomic and other factors discussed above, we cannot accurately predict the extent, duration, or our ability to offset the impact of these factors or the related effects on our business, results of operations, financial condition and cash flows.